aristanetworks/atd-public/labguides/source/media-IP.Intro.rst

 4. During the lab you can use the different commands to verify connectivity and behaviour:

-  i. show ip route
+  - show ip route
-  ii. show ip arp
+  - show ip arp

 5. Food for Thought: